 LBCCD strictly prohibits all acts of sexual assault, domestic violence, dating violence and stalking.
 In addition to facing criminal action, students, employees and other affiliates may also face disciplinary action by LBCCD.
-Individuals found responsible for having committed such a violation face sanctions including, but not limited to, dismissal; suspension; probation; and referral to local law enforcement agencies for prosecution, pursuant to Board Policy #5012 (Standards of Student Conduct).
+Individuals found responsible for having committed such a violation face sanction including, but not limited to, dismissal; suspension; probation; and referral to local law enforcement agencies for prosecution, the Board of Trustees of the Long Beach Community College District is authorized to establish campus- wide standards of student conduct and disciplinary procedures Education Code Section 76030- 76037.

 Incidents involving accused students will be handled by the Office of the Dean of Student Affairs.
 Incidents involving accused employees will be handled by the Associate Vice President of Human Resources.

-All conduct proceedings, whether the conduct is reported to have occurred on or off campus, shall provide a prompt, fair and impartial investigation and resolution by officials who have received annual training on the nature of the types of cases they are handling, and conducting an investigation in a manner that protects the safety of all directly involved and promotes accountability.
-Determination of responsibility shall be made by the Vice President of Student Support Services, the Associate Vice President of Human Resources, or designees using the preponderance of the evidence standard (which means that it is more likely than not that the alleged misconduct occurred).
+All conduct proceedings, whether the conduct is reported to have occurred on or off campus, shall provide a prompt, fair and impartial investigation and resolution by officials who have received annual training on the nature of the types of cases they are handling, and investigating in a manner that protects the safety of all directly involved and promotes accountability.

+Determination of responsibility shall be made by the Executive Vice President of Student Services, the Associate Vice President of Human Resources, or designees using the preponderance of the evidence standard (which means that it is more likely than not that the alleged misconduct occurred).